 Skip to main content

-Aircrew Professionalism is a critical aspect of being a pilot and a Civil Air Patrol pilot.
+Aircrew Professionalism is a critical aspect of being a pilot or a crew member in Civil Air Patrol.

 Important aspects of being a professional.